swemeshy/re-digest-calculator/README.md

 Short description: Calculates the lengths of resulting DNA pieces given a plasmid's length and all cut sites

-This python script can be run in the command line.
+This python script can be run in the terminal.
 The script takes in a string of numbers separated by commas.
 Both of the following formats are acceptable:

 12, 34, 56, 78